 Some parcels of property are so small or narrow that certain types of wastewater systems cannot be physically installed.
-This occurs also as there are specific code regulations regarding the installation minimum distance from property lines, buildings, water wells, and other features of the property may also affect the type and layout of the IWDS.
+Municipal code regulations regarding the minimum installation distance from property lines, buildings, water wells, and other features of the property may also affect the type and layout of the IWDS.

 Sometimes the combination of parcel shape with low permeability soils will reduce the IWDS options available.
-Size is the factor that most often renders property unsuitable for an individual wastewater system.
-With enough property to work with, a wastewater system can be designed at almost every site.
+Size is the factor that most often renders a property unsuitable for an individual wastewater system.
+With enough property to work with, an effective wastewater system can be designed at almost every site.

 Home Placement on the Property

 Sometimes the area on the property selected for the building is also the best site for the wastewater system.
 In this case, a more expensive system or even an off-site system may be required.